danielaescutia07/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  It's a JavaScript library used to create UI components that frequently change so it gives us the ability to reuse data.
 1. Describe component state.
+  It's data that is stored and can be accessed by using dot or bracket notation.
 1. Describe props.
+  Properties that get passed down from parent to children.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  It's anything that affect our function outside scope.
+We use the useEffect hook to sync changes.